suyu101/SCA-TimeGraph/README.md

-# TimeGraph: A Synthetic Benchmark Suite for Time-Series Causal Discovery
+# TimeGraph: Synthetic Benchmark Datasets for Robust Time-Series Causal Discovery

 This repository provides **TimeGraph**, a synthetic benchmark suite for time-series causal discovery.
 It offers a robust framework for generating diverse datasets under realistic conditions, enabling rigorous evaluation and comparison of causal discovery algorithms.